 Proof of funding is required at the time of application in order for the university to issue the I-20 form for the F-1 visa interview in a timely fashion.
 If you bring family members with you that require an I-20, you will need to provide additional proof of funding to cover their living expenses.

-Use the following documents to determine the minimum amount that you will need to confirm for your application:
+See the Certification of Finances page to determine the minimum amount that you will need to confirm for your application.

 Applicants upload all proof of funding documents into their application account.

 Bank Statement(s) are required if you do not have government or agency sponsorship or loans.
 Bank statements need to show a total amount that meets or exceeds the required funds for the first year of your graduate program, as list in the above PDF.
 Bank statements must show money held in cash account(s), which can include: checking, savings, certificates of deposit, money market accounts, or cash in an investment account.
 Stock accounts and lines of credit cannot be used.

 If the funds are not in your name, please upload a Statement of Support that should include your full name, your sponsor’s full name and signature in English characters, and a brief statement that they are willing to provide financial assistance for your first year of studies.